chris-kc-cheng/study-notes/README.md

     2. Priority of Transactions
     3. Referral Fees
 7. Responsibilities as a CFA Institute Member or CFA Candidate
-    1. COnduct as Participants in CFA Institute Programs
+    1. Conduct as Participants in CFA Institute Programs
     2. Reference to CFA Institute, the CFA Designation, and the CFA Program

 ## Performance Measurement